Definitions & Policies

 As of May 1, 2014, the Board Eligibility policy, approved by the ABFM Board of Directors in accordance with the ABMS Board Eligibility policy, will only apply to physicians attempting to certify for the first time.
 It does not apply to physicians who have previously been certified by the ABFM.
 For physicians whose certification expired prior to May 1, 2014, the ABFM will provide verification of physicians who are able to sit for the next examination.
 The previous policy relative to board eligibility may continue to be applied, but for no longer than 7 years.
 To review the policy in effect January 1, 2012 through April 30, 2014, please the click on the link below.

 The American Board of Family Medicine defines the 7-year period of board eligibility as (1) the period that begins January 1, 2012, for any physician eligible to apply for initial certification prior to that date, or (2) the period that begins upon the date of successful completion of an ACGME-accredited Family Medicine residency training program, on or after January 1, 2012.

 A physician who wishes to be designated as board eligible must continuously comply with the Guidelines for Professionalism, Licensure and Personal Conduct.
-In addition, the physician must continue to meet the requirements for Resident MC-FP Entry or the MC-FP Entry processes.
+In addition, the physician must continue to meet the requirements for Resident Certification Entry or the Certification Entry processes.

 • • •